Why are Shinshu soba noodles so delicious?

 Sarashina-soba uses only the center of the buckwheat seed, so it is characterized by its color, gloss, and aroma, as well as its smoothness.

-Gyoja-soba," which is served with grilled miso and spicy daikon radish, is another example of the appeal of Shinshu soba, which can be enjoyed in a variety of ways within the prefecture.
+Gyoja-soba," which is served with grilled miso and spicy daikon radish, is another example of the appeal of Shinshu soba, which can be enjoyed in many different ways within the prefecture.

 When you come to Nagano Prefecture, be sure to enjoy the differences between regions and stores, and enjoy the delicious soba!